 In the US, the universities are of two types, they are Public (State) and Private University.
-Tuition fees will be lesser in a Public or State University in comparison to that of a Private University.
-And various scholarships are granted to meritorious Nepali Students by the US embassy in Nepal, US government as well as Private Universities to help fund their study expenses.
+Tuition fees will be lesser in a Public or State University in comparison to that of a Private Universities.
+And various scholarships are granted to meritorious Nepali Student by the US embassy in Nepal, US government as well as Private Universities to help fund their study expense.

 The tuition fees may vary depending on the program you wish to choose.
 Various programs such as an MBA degree and professional programs such as law, dentistry, medicine, some design programs, engineering, etc can cost significantly more.
 Most of the doctoral degrees are fully funded through research aid, assistantships, teaching, and bursaries.

 Here are some of the indicative Tuition fees of various programs in the US: